 It can be frustrating having to manually pause and restart tracking every 30 seconds, however, and that's where Auto Pause comes in handy.

 Below are instructions on how to enable it, and details on how it works.

-How to enable auto-pause on Apple Watch
+How to enable Auto Pause on Apple Watch

-What does auto-pause do?
+What does Auto Pause do?

-According to Apple, when this is on, indoor and outdoor running workouts will automatically pause when you stop moving and resume when you start moving.
+According to Apple, when this is on, indoor and outdoor running and cycling workouts will automatically pause when you stop moving and resume when you start moving.

-Should you use auto-pause?
+Should you use Auto Pause?

-We've ran the Apple Watch extensively over the past few years, and auto-pause is definitely worth turning on if you're prone to having workouts interrupted.
+We've used the Apple Watch in running and cycling workouts extensively over the past few years, and Auto Pause is definitely worth turning on if you're prone to having workouts interrupted.

-The only real instance when we preferred to have auto-pause turned off was on the treadmill for HIIT training, where keeping the clock running as you take a brief rest periods is essential.
+The only real instance when we preferred to have auto-pause turned off was on the treadmill for HIIT training, where keeping the clock running as you take brief rest periods is essential.

 Really, even if you're out running where there are no roads, having auto-pause on is handy just for the odd occasion when you may forget to end your workout.